-Since 2009, our department has enjoyed a productive clinical and research capacity-building relationship with the Muhimbili National Hospital (MNH) and the Muhimbili University of Health and Allied Sciences (MUHAS).
+Since 2009, our department has enjoyed a productive clinical and research capacity-building relationship with a major teaching hospital and affiliated university in Dar es Salaam, Tanzania: Muhimbili National Hospital (MNH) and the Muhimbili University of Health and Allied Sciences (MUHAS).
 The tangible products of this collaboration include the development of the MNH ED and the emergency medicine residency program at MUHAS.
 Both the ED and the residency program are the first of their kind in Tanzania and both are now staffed and run by locally-trained emergency physicians and nurses.
-To date, the research products of our inter-institutional collaboration have included 16 scientific abstract presentations (14 by a Tanzanian investigator) and 8 full-length peer-reviewed publications (5 with a Tanzanian first author and all with a Tanzanian second author).
+To date, the research products of our inter-institutional collaboration have included 16 scientific abstract presentations (14 by a Tanzanian investigator) and nine full-length peer-reviewed publications (5 with a Tanzanian first author and all with a Tanzanian second author).
 Our approach to this partnership has focused on sustainability and so all our research and educational activities are aimed at building local capacity.
 The emergency care in Tanzania is led by the Emergency Medical Association of Tanzania (EMAT).

 The Department of Emergency Medicine also has a partnership with the disaster response, non-profit organization, Team Rubicon, with medical direction being provided by the Department of Emergency Medicine at CMC.
 70% of Team Rubicon’s 75,000 volunteers are military veterans, allowing the organization to respond quickly and efficiently to disaster areas in the United States and internationally.
 Pairing the skills of military veterans with first responders and emergency medical personnel Team Rubicon can respond to international disaster responses.

 The GEM fellowship is a 12 – 24-month fellowship.
-Fellows in the 24-month track have the option to pursue either a Master's in Public Health or a Diploma in Tropical Medicine and Hygiene (DTMH) from the Alexander von Humboldt Tropical Medicine institute in Lima, Peru.
+Fellows in the 24-month track have the option to pursue either a Master's of Science in Public Health Degree or a Diploma in Tropical Medicine and Hygiene (DTMH).

 CMC Global EM fellows will be classified as junior EM faculty and will work clinical shifts in the CMC ED as the attending physician.
 In this capacity, their responsibilities will include delivery of clinical patient care as well as the supervision and education of CMC residents and advanced care providers.